-Its letters and background can change as well as vibrancy or screen brightness according to the preference of the users.
+Its letters and background can change as well as screen brightness according to the preference of the users.
 Some may find the display too bright or too dim.

 Placed beside the iGuerburn Talking Day Clock and Memory Loss Alarm Clock for Elderly Seniors with Extra Large Day and Perion SkyNature, the American Lifetime [Newest Version] Day Clock – Extra Large Impaired Vision Digital Clock with Battery Backup & 5 Alarm Options is very similar, especially with the display of time elements.

 The clock is in digital form, the letters and figures are in prominent bold that enhances visibility from different parts of the room.
 Again, the testers appreciated that feature because the clock is geared towards the elderly.
 They also noted that like the other devices in the review, American Lifetime did away with the shortened or abbreviated months and days.
 So, the users can easily see and understand the time and day.

 This calendar clock has five alarm settings for helps you keep track of important daily tasks.
 All tester tried inputting alarms throughout the day, and they loved that it helped them to be organized.
 Our testers gave it a thumbs up because it can benefit not only the dementia patients but also those who need reminding.

 Although the device is primarily powered by electricity, it has a battery back-up.
 The testers tried pulling it out from the power, and the battery back-up worked.
 It ensures that the time settings are not disrupted in cases of power interruption.
 So, when turned back on, the clock can work as it is.